segmentio/segment-docs/src/connections/destinations/catalog/intercom/index.md

 ### Intercom Tags

-Our API doesn't support Intercom tags.
+Segment's API doesn't support Intercom tags.
 Traits can be used instead of tags to create segments of users, and the advantage is you can use those traits in other destinations like Segment.

 ### Conditionally show the Intercom chat widget (Browser only)